edwinm/memoize-cache-decorator/README.md

 //=> 0.7649863352328616
 ```

-In practice, the function would probably do a fetch, file read or a database call.
+In practice, the function would probably do a fetch, read a file or do a database call.

 ```ts
 import { memoize, clear } from "memoize-cache-decorator";